rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $

 This method uses JavaScript's document.querySelector() method to get the designated node.
 It will always return the first match.
 To get more a collection of nodes, use the [$$](#$$) method.
 A selector is required as the main argument.
 A second optional argument may be passed as a context for the selector.
 This is useful where you want to limit where ChococlateChip searches for a node, such as only as a descendant of a particular document node, avoiding possible matches outside that node.
+Besides these, you can pass an anonymous function of code to execute as with the $.ready method.
+This is just a short cut for $.ready.
+If you create several execution blocks with this technique they will be executed consecutively exactly as $.ready does.

 **Syntax:**

     $(selector);
     $(selector, context);
+    $(function() {});

 **Parameters:**

 - selector: A string defining a valid CSS selector.
 - context: A string defining a valid CSS selector or an actual node.
+- function: A anonymous function holding code for execution when the DOMContentLoaded event fires.

 **Returns:**